 - 35 L or smaller carry-on bag

-Otherwise, it’s just about creatively layering and alternating, washing clothing regularly, and being choosey about what you bring and what you leave at home.
+It’s just about creatively layering and alternating, washing clothing regularly, and being choosey about what you bring and what you leave at home.

 As you can see, it’s still possible to travel carry-on only in the winter.
 Give it a try, and let me know in the comments how it works out for you!
+I hope this helped you to travel lighter.
+Happy travels!